-In in high school I decided to go vegetarian.
+In in high school, I decided to go vegetarian.
 I was kind of a hippie, and at the time it was the “cool” thing to do.
 For me, it felt right.
-I spent the next 12 years as a vegetarian, eating no animal flesh whatsoever, but continuing to eat milk and eggs.
+I spent the next 12 years as a vegetarian, eating no animal flesh whatsoever but continuing to drink milk and eat eggs.
 Back then it was harder to be a vegetarian than it is today.
 It was often hard to find any sort of meatless meals in restaurants that were not billed as vegetarian (and there were very few of those).
 But, I am the sort of person who, when I decide to do something I will stick to my convictions.
-I stuck with it though, at times, it could be very difficult.
+I stuck with it, though, at times, it could be very difficult.

 I got married to a great guy, had two fabulous kids and have a fulfilling, lucrative career.
 Things were great, but in the back of my mind was always that fish from the docks in Montauk.
 So, in 2009 on Holy Thursday while on vacation in Aruba, I decided to return to vegetarianism.
 Because, I realized, that I needed to be true to myself and, for me that was the elimination of meat from my diet.